matter-labs/proof-manager-contracts/README.md

 > NOTE: For more details on proof request states, see [this section](#proof-request-state-machine).

 **Proving Network** - actions are scoped to their assigned

-- acknowledges proof request (needs to be done within 2 minutes of submissions, either to commit proving the request or refuse proving altogether); this action will mark the request from `Ready` to `Committed`/`Refused`
+- acknowledges proof request (needs to be done within 2 minutes of submissions, either to commit proving the request or refuse proving altogether); this action will mark the request from `PendingAcknowledgement` to `Committed`/`Refused`
 - submits proof once the proof is ready and before deadline (set at proof submission time); this action will mark the request from `Committed` to `Proven`
 - withdraws funds for `Validated` proofs; this action will mark all requests for the given network from `Validated` to `Paid`